Ways Your Small Business Can Save Money This Holiday

 A new year equals new stuff.
 It doesn’t have to be the case.
 Many retailers push overstock and put poorly selling items from the year on sale at the end of the calendar year to eliminate it.
 If you really need something that is on sale, go ahead and take advantage.
 But if you didn’t know you needed it before the sale, odds are you probably don’t.

 Save Money for Small Business Taxes

 Another common thing we see at this time of year is businesses making big purchases to get bigger tax deductions.
 There are several problems with this.
-If what you’re buying is an asset, you’ll be using a significant amount of cash, but the tax deduction will be taken over time and you’ll still have a tax bill.
+If you’re buying an asset, you’ll be using a significant amount of cash, but the tax deduction will be taken over time, and you’ll still have a tax bill.
 Even if what you’re buying is an expense, you’re saving pennies while spending dollars.
 Why spend a dollar to save thirty cents?